SamSandq/wren-gui/README.md

                   executable path
-homePath          path to the user's home directory documentsPath     path to the user's document directory applicationSupportPath    path to the app's support folder in ~/Library/... commandArguments    list of strings with the command line used to start;
+homePath          path to the user's home directory documentsPath     path to the user's document directory openFilePath      path to the initial file; for command line app it's the argument
+                  wren file, for full Mac apps it's the file double-clicked and specified that files of this type launch the app applicationSupportPath    path to the app's support folder in ~/Library/... commandArguments    list of strings with the command line used to start;
                     first is executable, the rest are arguments